MateuszWalewski/fun-and-practice/array-sorter/README.md

 # array-sorter

-The program applies different sorting algorithms to a randomized array and compare its time of execution
+The program applies different sorting algorithms to a randomized array and compare its performance.

-It uses dedicated class, defined in the following files:
+It uses dedicated class, defined in:
 ArraySorter.h
 ArrayClass.cpp